CORONARY BYPASS SURGERY

 KNOW THE FACTS AHEAD OF TIME

 When someone arrives in the Emergency Room or a doctorÕs office with chest pain, doctors often try to convince the patient to have bypass surgery quickly.
 If the patient hesitates or objects, often a lot of pressure is put on the patient.
-I have seen this many times.
+We have seen this many times.
 To counter this, you must know a few facts that your doctor may not share with you:

 Statistics do not support the idea that bypass surgery saves many lives.
-Let us examine the problems with this surgery.

 4. Cardiac catheterization, a diagnostic procedure, is also dangerous and should be avoided.
 It is discussed at the end of this article.